Skip to main content

 May 2018: The United States Supreme Court overturns the Professional and Amateur Sports Protection Act (PASPA) and allows individual states to determine whether or not to legalize sports betting inside their borders.

-Texas sports betting quick facts
+Texas sports betting summary

 🚀 TX apps launch dateTBD